WebAssembly/spec/md-proto/WebAssembly.md

 **Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of the array.

-#### Recursion Limit
+#### Call Stack Resources

-The *recursion limit* is a non-negative integer value selected [nondeterministically] during instantiation, and recorded in the instance.
+Call stack resources are an abstract quantity, with discrete units, of which a [nondeterministic] amount is allocated during instantiation, belonging to an instance.

-> This value is used by [call instructions][L].
+> This is used by [call instructions][L].

-> The recursion limit serves as an upper bound only; implementations may perform a trap as soon as they exhaust dynamic resources.
+> The specific resource limit serves as an upper bound only; implementations may perform a trap sooner if they exhaust other dynamic resources.

 ### Instance Execution